100 General Knowledge in English Questions Answers Quiz

 30. Kim Dae-jung received the Nobel Peace Prize 2000 for what contribution?

-“for his work for democracy and human rights in South Korea and in East Asia in general, and for peace and reconciliation with North Korea in particular”
+“for his work for democracy and human rights in South Korea and East Asia in general, and peace and reconciliation with North Korea in particular”

 31. In ancient Rome what was the tabularium?